-h) Spread: general
+(h) Spread: General

-- (a) This paragraph does not apply in respect of a transferable security or an approved money-market instrument to which paragraph i) applies. - (b) The specific limits are set out as follows: - (i) not more than 20% in value of the Scheme Property is to consist of deposits with a single body; - (ii) not more than 10% in value of the Scheme Property is to consist of transferable securities or money market instruments issued by a single body (except that the limit of 10% is raised to 25% in value of the scheme property in respect of covered bonds); and - (iii) not more than 35% in value of the Scheme Property is to consist of the units of any one collective investment scheme. - (c) In applying the limit under paragraph (b)(ii) above, certificates representing certain securities are to be treated as equivalent to the underlying securities.
+- i.
+This paragraph 5.5(h) does not apply in respect of a transferable security or an approved money-market instrument to which paragraph 5.5(i) applies. - ii.
+The specific limits are set out as follows: - (a) not more than 20% in value of the Scheme Property is to consist of deposits with a single body; - (b) not more than 10% in value of the Scheme Property is to consist of transferable securities or money-market instruments issued by any single body (except that the limit of 10% is raised to 25% in value of the Scheme Property in respect of covered bonds) subject to COLL 5.6.23R; - (c) the exposure to any one counterparty in an OTC derivative transaction must not exceed 10% in value of the Company; and - (d) not more than 35% in value of the Company is to consist of the units of any one collective investment scheme. - iii.
+In applying the limit under paragraph (b) above, certificates

-- (d) For the purposes of this paragraph (a)a single body is: - (i) in relation to transferable securities and money market instruments, the person by whom they are issued; and - (ii) in relation to deposits, the person with whom they are placed.
+- representing certain securities are to be treated as equivalent to the underlying securities; - iv.
+For the purposes of this paragraph 5.5(h), a single body is: (a) in relation to transferable securities and money-market instruments, the person by whom they are issued; and (b) in relation to deposits, the person with whom they are placed.

-i) Spread: Government and public securities
+(i) Spread: Government and Public Securities

-- (a) The following applies in respect of transferable securities or approved money-market instruments ("such securities") that are issued or guaranteed by: - (i) the UK or an EEA State; - (ii) a local authority of the UK or an EEA State; - (iii) a non-EEA State; or - (iv) a public international body to which the UK or one or more EEA States belong, - (b) Where no more than 35% in value of the Scheme Property is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - (c) The Company may invest more than 35% in value of the Scheme Property in such securities issued by any one body, provided that: - the ACD has, before any such investment is made, consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the Company; - (ii) no more than 30% in value of the Scheme Property consists of such securities of any one issue; - (iii) the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; and - (iv) the disclosures in COLL 3.2.6R(8) and COLL 4.2.5R(3)(i) have been made in the most recently published version of this Prospectus. - (d) In relation to such securities: - (i) issue, issued and issuer include guarantee, guaranteed and guarantor; and - (ii) an issue differs from another if there is a difference as to repayment date, rate of interest, guarantor or other material terms of the issue. - (e) Notwithstanding paragraph h)(a) and subject to paragraphs h)(b)(i) and h)(d) above, in applying the 20% limit in paragraph h)(b)(i) with respect to a single body, such securities issued by that body shall be taken into account.
+- (a) This paragraph 5.5(i) applies in respect of transferable securities or approved money-market instruments ('such securities') that are issued or guaranteed by: - the UK or an EEA State; - · a local authority of the UK or an EEA State; - a non-EEA State; or - a public international body to which the UK or one or more EEA States belong. - (b) Where no more than 35% in value of the Scheme Property is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - (c) The Company may invest more than 35% in value of the Scheme Property in such securities issued by any one body, provided that: - the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the Company; - no more than 30% in value of the Scheme Property consists of such securities of any one issue; - the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; and - the disclosures in COLL 4.2.5R(3)(i) have been made in the most recently published version of this Prospectus. - (d) In relation to such securities: - issue, issued and issuer include guarantee, guaranteed and guarantor; and - an issue differs from another if there is a difference as to repayment date, rate of interest, guarantor or other material terms of the issue. - (e) Notwithstanding paragraph 5.5(h)i and subject to paragraph 5.5(h)ii(a) and 5.5(h)iv in applying the 20% limit in paragraph 5.5(h)ii(a) with respect to a single body, such securities issued by that body shall be taken into account.

-- (f) More than 35% in value of the Scheme Property may be invested in such securities issued by: - (i) the government of the United States of America; - (ii) the government of Canada; and - (iii) the government of the United Kingdom.
+- (f) More than 35% in value of the Scheme Property may be invested in such securities issued by: - the government of the United States of America; - the government of Canada; and - the government of the United Kingdom.

-j) Eligible markets
+(j) Eligible markets